 The Carleton Place Gallery strives for all artists to present professional looking artwork to our clients at all events.
 All artwork submitted must comply with the following exhibit standards.
 The Gallery has the right to refuse artwork that does not meet these criteria and/or is deemed inappropriate for the venue.
-The Carleton Place Gallery is not responsible for the loss or damage of any artwork for sale.
+Artists submitting artwork must be a current member and in good standing with Arts Carleton Place.
+The Carleton Place Gallery is not responsible for the loss or breakage of any artwork for sale.
 We recommend that artists insure their artwork.